 Early products that have been 11ac-certified under Wi-Fi Alliance's new program include stand-alone devices; reference design components that will be used in other products; and client hardware from Broadcom, Intel, Marvell, Mediatek and Realtek.

 The alliance expects consumer devices to lead the flood of 11ac products as we get deeper into 2013, with enterprise environments proceeding more slowly.
-The Wave 1/Wave 2 rollout of 802.11ac will certainly create a cloud of confusion around the emergent standard, but as products become certified, you can follow all of them at the alliance's website.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+The Wave 1/Wave 2 rollout of 802.11ac will certainly create a cloud of confusion around the emergent standard, but as products become certified, you can follow all of them at the alliance's website.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio